ghodss/kubernetes.github.io/docs/user-guide/secrets/index.md

 1. Create a secret or use an existing one.
 Multiple pods can reference the same secret.
 1. Modify your Pod definition to add a volume under `spec.volumes[]`.
 Name the volume anything, and have a `spec.volumes[].secret.secretName` field equal to the name of the secret object.
 1. Add a `spec.containers[].volumeMounts[]` to each container that needs the secret.
 Specify `spec.containers[].volumeMounts[].readOnly = true` and `spec.containers[].volumeMounts[].mountPath` to an unused directory name where you would like the secrets to appear.
-1. Modify your image and/or command line so that the the program looks for files in that directory.
+1. Modify your image and/or command line so that the program looks for files in that directory.
 Each key in the secret `data` map becomes the filename under `mountPath`.

 This is an example of a pod that mounts a secret in a volume: